milindvb/mbJavaSDKBlobStorageManagedIdentity/README.md

 # This App Service example will download a file from Azure blob storage using System Assigned Managed Identity and Azure blob storage Java SDK.
 **To run this code**

+# Pre-requisites
+Storage account created

+Container create in the storage account

+Sample file present in the container for download

 # Clone and update files